MadeTheWeekendGG/mtw-astro/src/content/guide/holkham.md

 - **Go car-free for a discount.** Arrive by bus, bike or on foot and you get 10% off entry to the hall, walled garden and Holkham Stories.
 - **Come back in a different season.** The walled garden in April and the same garden in July are two different pleasures, and the estate rewards repeat visits more than almost anywhere we know.
 - **Dress for the wind, not the forecast.** The beach is an hour's round walk with nothing between you and the North Sea, and it's often ten degrees breezier out on the sand than it felt in the car park.
 A packable windproof layer is the difference between a lovely afternoon and cutting it short.
 If you don't own one, [something like this](https://www.amazon.co.uk/dp/B0D972TDH4?tag=madetheweeken-21) lives in the boot and earns its place on any Norfolk beach day.

+## Nearby

+Holkham is the north coast.
+If you've got a full weekend and want the other side of the county, [a weekend in Norwich and Great Yarmouth](/guides/norwich-great-yarmouth-weekend) is a city day and a coast day, and about as different from this as Norfolk gets.
+Our full [Norfolk guides are here](/regions/norfolk).